Jane Skelton has published short fiction and poetry in a range of literary journals and anthologies.

 Lives of the Dead and other stories was published by Spineless Wonders in 2013.
 She is currently completing another novel, Strange Weather.
 A collection of poetry and prose Chimera, is to be published by Rochford St Press in 2020.
 She has a doctorate in Creative Arts (University of Western Sydney).

-Jane works in the non-government community sector, and is also a casual academic at the University of Western Sydney.
+Jane is a casual academic at the University of Western Sydney.
 She lives in the Blue Mountains, NSW.

 “My stay at the Varuna Writers’ Centre in 2010 is etched in my memory.
 It was August, and there was an ever-present wind which made the house sing and the trees dance.
 Snow flurried out of the sky.
 It was a place of great energy, which I found I could transfer to my writing.
 My writing is greatly influenced by the natural world and has a strong sense of place.
 The land is a character, haunted by unresolved emotions.”

 Jane SkeltonThis project has been assisted by the Australian Government through the Australia Council for the Arts, its arts finding and advisory body